arjshiv/metrics/README.md

 	 - The ```FULLSTACK``` candidate name is currently **not** omitted from the list of candidates.
  - It is possible for an admin to add a new candidate namespace from the initial screen.
 	 - This is done through the ```user``` creation API specifying an 'Admin' user.
- - Authentication is currently not handled in the app
+ - Authentication is currently handled via an ```AuthenticationFactory``` that provides a fake store for a single username and password.
-	 - The assumption is that this will be handled by a HTTP Basic Authentication mechanism
+	 - The assumption is that this will then be plugged into a real authentication API provided by a backedn in production
+	 - The authentication is implemented using ```UI Router```, courtesy of [this handy guide][6]

  [0]: https://github.com/arjshiv/